-We're heading towards Easter and that means the movie schedules are hotting up.
+We're into spring now and means the movie schedules are hotting up.

 In the coming months we'll see a return for some much-loved comic book characters, including the biggest ensemble A-list cast every gathered for Avengers: Infinity War, we also finally get a sequel to Pixar's Incredibles.
 That's, simply, incredible.

 Oh, and there's another Star Wars film, of course.